Tubbo: 2020–present: Rise to popularity and Dream SMP

-In October 2021, Smith appeared in the infamous Twitch leaks, which disclosed the top Twitch streamers' revenue from August 2019 to October 2021.
-Smith placed 81st on the list, with a reported payout of $1,000,504.31 for this time period.
+In October 2021, Smith appeared in the Twitch leaks, which disclosed the top Twitch streamers' revenue from August 2019 to October 2021.
+Smith placed 81st on the list, with a reported payout of US$1,000,504.31 for this time period.
 According to Unikrn, Smith was the fourth fastest-growing streamer in 2021, gaining over 1.5 million followers on Twitch.
 Vulture reported that Smith was one of the top streamers for Five Nights at Freddy's in 2021, generating approximately 273,000 hours of collective viewership for the game.

-In February 2022, Smith joined Misfits Gaming, a Florida-based esports organization, as a Minecraft content creator.
+In February 2022, Smith joined Misfits Gaming, an American esports organisation, as a Minecraft content creator.
 On 12 March 2022, Smith was nominated for Best Minecraft Streamer at the 2021 Streamer Awards.

 On 1 March 2023, Smith began a subathon called the "Tubbathon 2", where he streamed continuously until the timer, which a viewer could add to by donating or subscribing, ran out.
 Later that month he was nominated for Best Minecraft Streamer at the 2022 Streamer Awards.
-On 27 December 2023, he announced his departure from Misfits Gaming starting in 2024.
+On 26 December 2023, he announced his departure from Misfits Gaming starting in 2024.

 On 17 February 2024, Smith was nominated for Best Minecraft Streamer at the 2023 Streamer Awards.
 Later on 1 March 2024, he began "Tubbathon 3".
 Compared to the previous Tubbathon, it included cooking shows, Dungeons & Dragons sessions, panel shows and games.
 The event ended after 64 days, beating the previous year's record of 27 days.

-On 7 July 2024, Smith received a ban from Twitch for violating the DMCA after livestreaming the Formula One British Grand Prix.
+On 7 July 2024, Smith received a ban from Twitch for violating the United States Digital Millennium Copyright Act after live streaming the Formula One British Grand Prix.

 In late 2024, he began a fantasy-themed SMP server named The Realm SMP, which features around 30 other streamers, all roleplaying as wizards and other fantasy characters.

 Other ventures

 TubNet

-On 25 November 2022, Smith launched TubNet, a Minecraft server where players would be able to partake in various activities on the server, including aspects like competition mini-games or changing cosmetics, with Misfits Gaming as one of the company's investors.
+On 25 November 2022, Smith launched TubNet, a Minecraft server where players were able to partake in various activities, including aspects like competition mini-games or changing cosmetics, with Misfits Gaming as one of the company's investors.
 The server was supposed to open in August, but the team at TubNet postponed the launch until November to improve its data security protections.
 On 8 January 2024, TubNet announced on Twitter that the server would be on hiatus from 12 January 2024.